tsnellgrove/dark_castle3/doc/to_do.md

 mechanic features:
 - 'try... except' standard descriptions for examine() method (similar to Warnings)
+- TBD: perhaps create 'sit' and 'stand' methods for throne?
+Description when 'sit': "feels out of kilter - pushed or pulled out of alignment"
+		- IDEA: would be a bit tricky... interaction with rest of room would be inhibitted while sitting?
+		- IDEA: could possibly have sit be very brief with auto stand since it's not comfortable (not very satisfying) ???
 - TBD: elim hasattrib() in active_gs scope checks => is_cont(), is_mach(), is_creature() methods within classes
 	- for active_gs.mach_obj_lst(), eliminate 'hasattrib' and create method to check for being machine
 	- eliminate 'hasattrib' for containers in active_gs.scope_lst() too